T145/black-mirror/data/v2/README.md

 ## OISD

+*Note: Any lists covered in Black Mirror or are offline are not listed.*

 ### 🥢 Duplicates

 > Sources that contain duplicate and potentially deprecated data.

 - [aminurrashid](http://www.aminurrashid.com/files/hosts.txt)
-  - Just an ancient WinHelp version.
+  - Ancient `WinHelp` version.
 - [abuseme](https://abuseme.nl/)
   - Project Honey Pot contributors, so some data is likely duplicated.
 - [AmmoniteFilter](https://ammnt.app/)